msrd0/QSL/README.md

 QSL will generate a file called `db_<db-name>.h` for every database.
 To use it, you first have to connect to a database.
 See QSLDB for an example how to do so.

-Currently, only CMake as the build system is supported.
-Support for qmake may follow.
+Currently, CMake and qmake as the build systems are supported.
+If you are not using one of them, you have to invoke `qslc` manually.

 ## CMake